Continuing Education Activity

 - Describe the main indications for surgery for plantar fibromatosis, the surgical strategies employed, and potential complications that can arise.

 Plantar fibromatosis is a benign fibroblastic, connective tissue proliferative disorder of the superficial plantar aponeurosis of the foot.
-It belongs to a family of similar diseases (Peyronies and Dupytrens) that were first described in 1610 by Plater.
+It belongs to a family of similar diseases (Peyronies and Dupytrens) first described in 1610 by Plater.
 George Ledderhose, a German physician, initially described the disease in 1897 following his observation of fifty cases.
 Ledderhose disease is diagnosed by identifying nodules within the central or medial bands of the plantar fascia of the foot.
-Onset is slow and patients usually present after the disease becomes locally aggressive causing pain and swelling in the medial non-weight bearing plantar surface of the feet.
+Onset is slow, and patients usually present after the disease becomes locally aggressive, causing pain and swelling in the medial non-weight bearing plantar surface of the feet.

 The exact etiology leading to plantar fibromatosis is unknown.